SambhavS/Pictacular/README.md

 ## Algorithm : Naive
 The naive solution to this problem would be to take the given image (G) and divide it up into N squares.
 For each of the N squares, we would find the average color by adding up all the color values and dividing it by the number of pixels.
 For each of the N squares we would go through each of the M images in our database, compute the average color, requiring a calculation for P pixels.
 We would compare the average color of G to each of the average colors and find the closest, requiring M comparisons.
 Finally, we would replace each square with the new image.

 The time complexity for this naive algorithm would be O(NxMxP).
 N would likely be around 3000, M is around 10,000 and P would be around 1,000,000.
 This means that to produce one image would take *30 trillion calculations*.
-Clearly this is too slow & we need a better solution.
+While this solutions is simple it is far too slow and we clearly need a different better approach.

 ## Algorithm: Optimized (5 Million Times Faster)
 I devised a more clever algorithm to solve this problem.
 First, we create a finite RGB color vector space.
 This is just a fancy term for a color cube.
 (To see what this looks like, check out this picture: https://i.stack.imgur.com/hSPKq.gif ).